pnevyk/majordomo/README.md

 # Majordomo

-Are you tired of typing a lot of commands if you want to just push repo to GitHub and publish package to npm registry?
-Or you can't remember those options of command line tools?
-Majordomo and its [commands](#commands) are solution of your problem.
-It embraces a few of tools you use into powerful commands.
+Majordomo is a command line utility which provides a set of [commands](#commands) which help you to do common things in a comfortable way (user friendly prompts, one majorodomo command results in multiple other commands, ...).
 Just type `majordomo <command>`, maybe answer some questions, and see the result.

 The power of Majordomo is in modules.
 You can specify what parts of command you want to use.
-For example you are writing npm package so you don't want to publish it to bower registry.
+For example if you are writing just npm package, you don't want to publish it to bower registry.

 ### Work in progress

 Majordomo is in early development now.
-It works but it can behave unexpectly and API may change.
+It works somehow but it can behave unexpectly and API may change.

 ## Installation